-The Interventional Radiology Division offers four positions per year in its ACGME approved fellowship program.
-The section, which is staffed by five faculty members, performs procedures on about 6000 patients per year.
-Our Heart and Vascular center features four state-of-the-art Siemens angiographic suites with the latest in CT technology, including a dual-source CT scanner capable of performing high resolution volumetric imaging for vascular imaging and cardiac imaging.
-Applications for our 2018/19 program will be accepted via ERAS from December 1 - December 30.
-You can find the link here: https://www.aamc.org/students/medstudents/eras/fellowship_applicants/
+The Vascular & Interventional Radiology Division offers positions in an ACGME accredited 12 month fellowship program.
+The section, which is staffed by seven faculty members, cares for more than 6000 patients and performs over 8000 procedures per year.
+The VIR Division features six state-of-the-art angiography suites, a hybrid OR, two dedicated CT guided procedure suites, and a dual-source CT scanner for performance of high resolution cardiovascular imaging.
+Applications for our 2019/20 program will be accepted via ERAS from December 1 - December 30.
+You can find the link here:

 Prerequisite education for entry into the program includes the satisfactory completion of a diagnostic radiology residency program accredited by the ACGME or the Royal College of Physicians and Surgeons of Canada.
 Osteopathic (D.O.) physicians should have completed a diagnostic radiology residency program accredited by the AOA.
 You will also need to complete USMLE steps 1, 2 and 3 in order to be eligible for our program.
-You will need to provide three recommendation letters and a standard application form.
+When you apply in ERAS, your application will not be considered complete until we have documentation of the above plus three recommendation letters.

-We have also been approved for Early Specialization in Interventional Radiology (ESIR).
-ESIR will include three years of full-time clinical radiology experience including the standard three months of IR during PGY-2 through PGY-4 years.
-The PGY-5 year will include an ICU month along with nine months of IR resulting in 12 months of IR during the R1-R4 years of residency.
-The PGY-6 year will then be dedicated to IR.
+MUSC has also received accreditation for Early Specialization in Interventional Radiology (ESIR).
+ESIR will include three full years of diagnostic radiology experience including the standard three months of IR during PGY-2 through PGY-4 years.
+The PGY-5 year will include an ICU month + nine months of IR resulting in 12 months of IR training during the R1-R4 (PGY2-PGY5) years of residency.
+The PGY-6 year will then be dedicated to 12 consecutive months of IR.

-Residents who have matched into Diagnostic Radiology will have the opportunity to pursue IR/DR by applying for ESIR during residency.
-Our training curriculum meets all the requirements for the new dual certificate residency, including outpatient clinics and an inpatient consult service.
+Residents who match into Diagnostic Radiology will have the opportunity to pursue IR/DR by applying for ESIR during residency.